ABOUT USGET TO KNOW US A LITTLE BETTER

 Why Adventurous Conversations Ltd?

-Are you looking to develop more effective leadership and workplace culture?
+Are you looking to develop more effective professional practice?
 Do you want an environment where people relate and work well together?
 We believe that these three areas – relationships, leadership and workplace culture – are key to organisational success.
 Our focus is on the human, relational dimension of organisations.
 Why?
 Because the better people relate and work together, the more likely the organisation is to succeed.
-We also work with people across all levels and positions because everyone has contributions to make.
-Effective leadership and thriving workplace cultures involve and benefit everyone.
+We work with people across all professions, organisational levels and positions because everyone has contributions to make.
+Effective leadership and professional practice involve and benefit everyone.

 What do we offer?

-Our services include individual and team consulting, training, mentoring and coaching.
-Our counselling and restorative mediation are available for people who encounter the inevitable challenges that impact on their lives.
+Our services include individual and team consulting and professional supervision.
+Our consultation and supervision services are available for people who encounter the inevitable challenges that impact on their work relationships and practice.
 These services can provide the opportunity to better understand the challenges and find more satisfying ways of addressing them.
 Also, for those in social practice, medical and legal professions, our professional supervision provides a reflective space for practice development.

 What does it take?

 It usually takes courage to turn aspirations for something better into action.
 It can also be risky to disturb the status quo and venture into unknown territory.
-Furthermore, creating inclusive workplace cultures that involve cultural diversity and differing values, interests and goals can be challenging.
+Furthermore, creating effective practice that involves cultural diversity, ethics, values and development can be challenging.
 Inevitably, these involve change and this may mean times of vulnerability and uncertainty.
 However, when done well, the benefits can be far reaching and significant.

 He aha te mea nui o te ao?
 He tangata!
 He tangata!
 He tangata!